 Pumpkin Pecan Scones

-Not only are these the perfect fall dessert, breakfast or tea accompaniment but they are also the perfect last minute Thanksgiving dessert.
-They take no time at all the prepare and bake, plus you should have everything in your cupboards right now.
-Pro tip: Make and shape the dough ahead of time and freeze them until you are ready to bake them.
-Once you are just bake from frozen, add a couple of minutes to the bake time and viola.
-You have deliciously flaky scones within about 20 minutes.
+Pro tip: Make and shape the dough ahead of time.
+Freeze your pre-made dough until you are ready to bake them.
+Once you are, just bake from frozen, add a couple of minutes to the bake time and voila.
+You have deliciously flaky scones in about 20 minutes.

 Pumpkin Pecan Scones